meld-cp/SyncTrayzor/README.md

 ### Installed

-The Installed version of SyncTrayzor will install itself into `C:\Program Files\SyncTrayzor` or `C:\Program Files (x86)\SyncTrayzor` for the 64-bit and 32-bit version respectively.
+The Installed version of SyncTrayzor will install itself into `C:\Program Files\SyncTrayzor` or `%LocalAppData%\Programs\SyncTrayzor` for all-users or current-user version respectively.

 By default, SyncTrayzor will put its own configuration in `C:\Users\<You>\AppData\Roaming\SyncTrayzor`, and let Syncthing use its default folder for its database, which is `C:\Users\<You>\AppData\Local\Syncthing`.
 It will also create a registry key at `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run\SyncTrayzor` the first time that it is run, which will let it start when you log in.